lilyzhang183/lilyzhang183.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Throughout college and graduate school, I’ve been actively engaged in teaching activities as a teaching assistant, grader, and outreach programs.
+description: Throughout college and graduate school, I’ve been actively engaged in teaching activities as a teaching assistant, grader, and in outreach programs.
 nav: true
 nav_order: 6
 ---